xkinepa/Alemow/docs/index.md

     }
 ```

-* `[ConfigurationAttribute]` indicates this type will be parsed automatically, if this type is derived from `Autofac.Core.IModule`, this type will be registered as a module;
+* `[ConfigurationAttribute]` indicates this type will be parsed automatically, if this type implements `Autofac.Core.IModule`, the type will be registered as a module;
 * `[BeanAttribute]` indicates this method will be used as the creator and the result will be returned as the resolved instance;
 * `[InjectAttribute]` and `[ConfigValueAttribute]` are supported when resolving parameters;
 * Specific type as `IComponentContext` is also supported;